-- 5.51 Saved policy ENV1 Control of Development and EMP 9 (3) expansion/re-development of industrial and business uses, SP 19 Design Quality of the Core Strategy and Chapter 12 Achieving Well Designed Places of the NPPF and the National Design Guide set out the key principles of quality design.
+- 5.50 Saved policy ENV1 Control of Development and EMP 9 (3) expansion/redevelopment of industrial and business uses, SP 19 Design Quality of the Core Strategy and Chapter 12 Achieving Well Designed Places of the NPPF and the National Design Guide set out the key principles of quality design.
 The local and national policies state that the proposal should achieve high quality design, materials and landscaping which complements the existing buildings. - 5.51 The design and appearance of the collection of buildings are that of a typical agricultural storage facility located within the open countryside.
 The buildings are large in scale and cover most of the site, however the height and roof span reduce the overall mass of the buildings. - 5.52 The external appearance of the proposed extension/replacement building will be in keeping with the existing cladding in a grey colour.
 The design is functional and serves a purpose by responding well to the existing local character and identity.
-The proposed extension will be seen entirely in context with the existing buildings and as such whilst good design and the creation of high quality, beautiful buildings are fundamental to the planning and development process and a key aspect of sustainable development the design is sympathetic and in keeping. - 5.53 It is therefore considered that the proposal is acceptable in terms of the design and appearance.
+The proposed extension will be seen entirely in context with the existing buildings and as such whilst good design and the creation of high quality, beautiful buildings are fundamental to the planning and development process and a key aspect of sustainable development the design is sympathetic and in keeping. - 5.53 It is therefore considered that the proposal is acceptable in terms of the design and appearance and the proposal accords with relevant policy in this regard.